BrandiATMuhkuh/brandiatmuhkuh.github.com/source/about/index.markdown

 **Degree:** Doctor in Human Interactive Technology

 * Tutor in Design Thinking and UX Design
-* PhD Thesis: Understanding Group Behavior In The Interaction Between
+* PhD Thesis: Understanding Group Behaviour In The Interaction Between
 * Users and Robots with a Focus on Persuasion and Linguistic Cues

 ###Vienna University of Technology, Austria (09/2011 - 02/2013)